Postcard: Historical value

 Postcards document the natural landscape as well as the built environment—buildings, gardens, parks, cemeteries, and tourist sites.
 They provide snapshots of societies at a time when few newspapers carried images.
 Postcards provided a way for the general public to keep in touch with their friends and family, and required little writing.
 Anytime there was a major event, a postcard photographer was there to document it (including celebrations, disasters, political movements, and even wars).
 Commemorating popular humor, entertainment, fashion, and many other aspects of daily life, they also shed light on transportation, sports, work, religion, and advertising.
-Cards were sent to convey news of death and birth, store purchases, and employment.
+Postcards, such as those researched and printed by the Helene Victoria Press set up in 1973 by Nancy Poore and Jocelyn Cohen, have also been used to rescue unsung heroines, such as Irene Herlocker-Meyer from historical oblivion.
+Cards have also been sent to convey news of death and birth, store purchases, and employment.

 As a primary source, postcards are incredibly important to the types of historical research conducted by historians, historic preservationists, and genealogists alike.
 They give insight into both the physical world, and the social world of the time.
 During their heyday postcards revolutionized communication, similar to social media of today.
 For those studying communication, they highlight the adoption of media, its adaptation, and its ultimate discarding.
-Postcards have been used to study topics as diverse as theatre, racial attitudes, and war.
+Postcards have been used to study topics as diverse as theatre, racial attitudes, women's history and war.

 Digital collections

-Libraries, archives, and museums have extensive collections of picture postcards; many of the postcards in these collections are digitized Efforts are continuously being made by professionals in these fields to digitize these materials to make them more widely accessible to the public.
+Libraries, archives, and museums have extensive collections of picture postcards; many of the postcards in these collections are digitized.
+Efforts are continuously being made by professionals in these fields to digitize these materials to make them more widely accessible to the public.
 For those interested, there are already several large collections viewable online.
 Some large digital collections of postcards include: